nytimes/drone-gae/README.md

 ### Manage deployments on Google App Engine via drone

-This plugin is a simple wrapper around the `appcfg.py` command, which makes it capable of making deployments with Go, PHP or Python projects.
+This plugin is a simple wrapper around the `appcfg.py` and `gcloud app` commands, which makes it capable of making deployments with Go, PHP or Python projects in the standard enviroment or any language in the flexible environment.

-The `action` configruation variable (shown below) can accept any action that you would normally call on `appcfg.py`.
-So far, it has been tested with `update` to deploy and `set_default_version` to migrate traffic, but it should also be capable of running helpful ops commands like `update_indexes` and `update_cron`.
+The `action` configruation variable (shown below) can accept any action that you would normally call on `appcfg.py` or `gcloud app`.
+So far, it has been tested with `update` to deploy and `set_default_version` to migrate traffic in `appcfg` and `gcloud app deploy` for `gcloud app`, but it should also be capable of running helpful ops commands like `update_indexes` and `update_cron`.

-This is currently very new and unstable.
-Please don't use it for anything important quite yet!
+This is currently using `gcloud` version 135.0.0 and App Engine SDK version `1.9.46`.

 ## Examples

-### Basic example of capable of deploying a new version of a Go, PHP and Python 'hello, world' application to App Engine.
+### Basic example of capable of deploying a new version of a Go, PHP and Python 'hello, world' application to standard App Engine.

 	deploy:
 	  gae: